 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Taylor is a 2014 graduate of the University of Rochester with a Bachelor’s degree in English Literature and French.
-She is a New York City tutor specializing in French, Writing, SAT prep, and more.
-Check out her review of her school: VT: Describe the campus setting and transportation options.
+David is currently a junior at the University of Minnesota studying Biochemistry and Finance.
+He is a Minneapolis tutor specializing in Chemistry, Biology, ACT prep, and several other subjects.
+See what he had to say about his school: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
-Taylor: Campus is very safe, but the areas surrounding campus require you to be aware at night—but it is safe if you are smart!
-Luck ...
-Read More About What is it Like to Attend University of Rochester?
+David: The University of Minnesota campus is divided into three parts: the East Bank and West Bank in Minneapolis, and the St. Paul campus, a f ...
+Read More About What is it Like to Attend University of Minnesota?

 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Babak graduated from University of California, Los Angeles in 2007 with a Bachelor’s degree in Chemistry.
-He is a Los Angeles tutor specializing in MCAT prep, Algebra, AP Chemistry, and much more.
-See what he had to say about his alma mater: VT: Describe the campus setting and transportation options.
+Rafy earned his Bachelor’s degree in Biology from the University of Richmond in 2013.
+He is now a Washington D.C. tutor specializing in Calculus, Chemistry, Biology, and several other subjects.
+Check out his review of the University of Richmond: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
 Rafy: The University of Richmond campus is beautiful, secluded, and safe.
 The campus is only 15 minutes away from downtown Ric ...
-Read More About My Experience at University of California, Los Angeles
+Read More About What is it Like to Attend University of Richmond?